 Agency employees must disclose any known relationship or association with a recipient, regardless of whether the relationship is known to others.
-MFH Servicing Officials should notify a supervisor after the application is accepted but before any eligibility determination is made.
+Agency staff should notify a supervisor after the application is accepted but before any eligibility determination is made.

 1.10 OTHER FEDERAL REQUIREMENTS